Autobiographical Statement

 2007

-With the new millenium Lorna began studies towards an Art Degree which created a plethora of inspiration.
-The number of our paintings approaches 200 and has resulted in many shows and exhibits of our work.
+With the new millennium Lorna began studies towards an Art Degree which created a plethora of inspiration.
+The number of our paintings has exceeded 200 and has resulted in many shows and exhibits of our work.

 2006